dj-wasabi/ansible-telegraf/README.md

 Full agent settings reference: [https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent-configuration](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent-configuration).

 ## Extra information

+### ansible_fqdn problematic for getting hostname

+Extra info regarding: ansible_fqdn problematic for getting hostname #105

+*Describe the bug*

+In some nodes I'm getting weird hostnames, mostly localhost.localdomain.
+Those nodes show proper configuration in hostnamectl.
+I've seen you're using 'ansible_fqdn' as default.

+Seems like ansible_fqdn and ansible_hostname can give different results, and sometimes even very weird results, as it sometimes makes DNS calls (which is not under my control in that cases) to infer that names.

+*Fix proposal*

+In my playbook I've added this parameter:

+	telegraf_agent_hostname: "{{ ansible_nodename }}"

 ### Setting tags

 You can set tags for the host running telegraf: